When Israeli Benevolence and Light Unto the Nations Merge - NewsBlaze News

 US-AZ Cultural Foundation‘s purpose is to advance relations between Azerbaijan, the United States, Israel and the West in General.

-As a gesture of benevolence and light unto the nations act, with the generous support of ‘The State Committee for Diaspora Affairs of the Republic of Azerbaijan‘, the State of Israel and Chabad-Lubavitch of South La Cienega, Los Angeles, California, on the first day of the Chanukah Festival, December 18, 2022, US-AZ Cultural Foundation, a United States Foundation, Nurit Greenger, Founder, and her team, are humbled and honored to announce that they will accompany veteran Arif to Israel, where he will meet and thank, in person, his cornea donor’s family and reconnect with his cornea transplant operating doctor, Yishay Falick, MD.
+As a gesture of benevolence and light unto the nations act, with the generous support of ‘The State Committee for Diaspora Affairs of the Republic of Azerbaijan‘, the State of Israel and Chabad-Lubavitch of South La Cienega, Los Angeles, California, on the first day of the Chanukah Festival, December 18, 2022, US-AZ Cultural Foundation, a United States Foundation, Nurit Greenger, Founder, and Eti El-Kiss Mizrahi of Double Trouble Worldwide Productions, are humbled and honored to announce that they will accompany veteran Arif to Israel, where he will meet and thank, in person, his cornea donor’s family and reconnect with his cornea transplant operating doctor, Yishay Falick, MD.

 It is Azerbaijani wounded soldier Arif’s Chanukat eyesight: Israel, as a light unto the nations, Chanukah known as the Festival of Light and an Israeli ophthalmologist, Dr. Falick, has made it possible to give wounded soldier Arif Hajiyev the ability to see the light again.